 Load following at Shand is an interesting development.What percentage of turndown is expected to still achieve a high level of CO2 capture?

-This results in a unit operating range with net power output varying between 100% and 62%.
-Over this load range the capture rate would vary between 90% and 97% respectively, by taking advantage of the capacity of the capture facility in turn down conditions.
+This results in a unit operating range with net power output varying between 100 per cent and 62 per cent.
+Over this load range the capture rate would vary between 90 per cent and 97 per cent respectively, by taking advantage of the capacity of the capture facility in turn down conditions.